simonmichael/hledger/hledger/hledger.m4.md

 $ hledger register credit\ card
 ```

-Windows users should keep in mind that `cmd` treats single quote as a
-regular character, so you should be using double quotes exclusively.
-PowerShell treats both single and double quotes as quotes.
+### Escaping on Windows

+If you are using hledger on Microsoft Windows, unless you are using a Unix-like shell (such Windows Subsystem for Linux),
+be aware that the escaping rules are different.
+In particular:

+- In a powershell window (`powershell`, blue background), you must use double quotes or single quotes (not backslash).
+- In a command window (`cmd`, black background), you must use double quotes (not single quotes or backslash).

+The following sections assume a Unix-like shell, and will need to be adapted if you're using `cmd` or `powershell`.
+(Edits welcome.)

-### Double escaping (regular expression metacharacters)
+### Double escaping (for regular expression metacharacters)

 Characters significant in [regular expressions]
 (described below) - such as `.`, `^`, `$`, `[`, `]`, `(`, `)`, `|`,